matthew678532/front-end-starterkit/README.md

 `git clone git@github.com:matthew678532/front-end-starterkit.git`

 Upon completion of any of the options above, you will have access to the source code locally on your machine.
-Before you start coding, and using the features prepared within the source code you will need to download the packages found within the package.json file.
+Before you start coding, and using the features prepared within the source code, you will need to download the packages stored within the package.json file.
 To do this you will need to cd into the project directory and run the following command:

 `npm install`

-This will install all of the dependencies required to use the gulp commands, and completes the installation process.
+This will install all of the dependencies required to run the gulp commands, and completes the installation process.

 ## Usage